 We will use Piazza as the Q&A platform for the course.
 If you have any general questions about the assignments, exams, or the lecture material, the most effective way to get them answered is by posting them on Piazza.
 You can expect your questions to be answered by the course staff or your peers.

-We will use Gradescope to grade your programming assignments and exams.
+We will use Gradescope to grade your programming assignments and exams and for the in-class quizzes.

 To write and execute Java programs in this course, you will need a laptop (Linux, Mac, or Windows) properly configured with the necessary software.
 Click here for setup instructions.